openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    .. image:: figures/multiconfig_files.png
       :align: center

-   The reason for this required file hierarchy is because the ``BBPATH`` variable is not constructed until the layers are parsed.
+   The reason for this required file hierarchy is because the :term:`BBPATH` variable is not constructed until the layers are parsed.
    Consequently, using the configuration file as a pre-configuration file is not possible unless it is located in the current working